kernelkit/infix/.github/CONTRIBUTING.md

  - :bug: open an issue, there are human friendly templates for _bugs_ and _feature requests_ at <https://github.com/kernelkit/infix/issues>
  - :speech_balloon: use the [Q&A Forum][discuss]
+ - :technologist: The [Developer's Guide][devguide] is also a useful start

 > _Talking about code and problems first is often the best way to get
 > started before submitting a pull request.
 We have found it always